Today I accidentally trapped on this part of Arch Linux wiki page on Bash.

 - Unsetting

-and reloading init-file of readline by pressingC-X C-R
+$INPUTRCand reloading init-file of readline by pressingC-X C-R.

 during initialization process.
 So we need something different.